nonnb/nonnb.github.io/src/SmartGit/Manual/GUI/AI Commit Messages.md

 There are two different operational modes here:

 - Rewording `@ai` messages: For commits containing `@ai` in their message, the `@ai` marker will be replaced by an AI-generated message.
-- Rewording `WIP` messages: For commits with the message exactly as `WIP` (or `wip`), the message will be replaced by an AI-generated message and prefixed with `WIP: `.
+- Rewording `WIP` messages: For commits with the exact message as `WIP` (or `wip`, case-sensitive), the message will be replaced by an AI-generated message and prefixed with `WIP:`, i.e. `WIP: <ai generated message>`.

 [Low-level properties](AdvancedSettings/Low-Level-Properties.md) `ai.commitMessageRewording.*` can be used to customize this process.

 #### Note
-> You can reset SmartGit's AI configuration by removing all `ai-llm` and `ai-commit-message` from your git config files (global, personal and / or repository)
+> You can reset SmartGit's AI configuration by removing all `ai-llm` and `ai-commit-message` sections from your Git configuration files (global, personal and/or repository).

 #### Notes
-> - The `@ai` and `WIP` placeholders are only substituted when you attempt to add a commit.
+> - `@ai` and `WIP` placeholders are only substituted when you add a commit - not interactively and not by clicking the AI button.
->   Substitution of these tokens does not happen interactively, nor when the **AI** button is pushed.
-> - The `WIP` token must be the only text in the commit message - no additional text or whitespace should be entered.
+> - The `WIP` token must be the only text in the commit message - no additional text or whitespace.
-> - If SmartGit does NOT substitute the `@ai` or `WIP` tokens in your commit messages, you can re-enable token substitution
->   by clicking on the drop down arrow between the **AI** icon and the Hamburger menu above the **Commit View**, and selecting the
->   **Reword '@ai' and 'WIP' commits** option.
+> - If SmartGit does not substitute the `@ai` or `WIP` tokens, re-enable token substitution by clicking the drop down arrow next to the AI icon and the Hamburger menu above the Commit View, and selecting the **Reword '@ai'** and **'WIP' commits** options.
-> - You can use the [Low-Level Property](AdvancedSettings/Low-Level-Properties.md) `ai.commitMessageRewording.aiRegex`
+> - Use the [low-level property](AdvancedSettings/Low-Level-Properties.md) `ai.commitMessageRewording.aiRegex`
->   to change the token that SmartGit uses for `@ai` rewording, by editing the RegEx expression.
+>   to change the `@ai` token.
-> - You can use the [Low-Level Property](AdvancedSettings/Low-Level-Properties.md) `ai.commitMessageRewording.wipRegex`
+> - Use the [low-level property](AdvancedSettings/Low-Level-Properties.md) `ai.commitMessageRewording.wipRegex`
->   to change the token that SmartGit uses for `WIP` rewording, by editing the RegEx expression,
->   and you can change the WIP prefix inserted by SmartGit by editing the `ai.commitMessageRewording.wipPrefix` setting.
+>   to to modify the `WIP` token and `ai.commitMessageRewording.wipPrefix` to change the prefix used.

 ## Errors and Troubleshooting